da-steven/dh-foundryvtt-vps/README.md

 ## ⚙️ Next Steps

-The **tools/** directory includes a README and scripts for setting up local and remote backups.
+- The **tools/** directory includes a README and scripts for setting up local and remote backups.
+- Refer to the [Shared Assets guide](/guides/shared-assets.md) for info on sharing assets with multiple Foundry versions.
 ---

 ## 🔧 Troubleshooting